MathewAlfrenn/TaskMaster/README.md

 # Technologies Used:

-Frontend: Flask, HTML, CSS
+Frontend: Flask, HTML, CSS <br>
-Backend: Flask, python
+Backend: Flask, Python <br>
-Database: SQLAlchemy
+Database: SQLite with SQLAlchemy <br>
-Templating Engine/dynamic content: Jinja2
+Templating Engine/dynamic content: Jinja2 <br>
-Deployment: Heroku
+Deployment: Heroku <br>
 Version Control: Git

-# MVC Architecture
+# MVC Architecture <br>

-The TaskMaster Web Application follows the Model-View-Controller (MVC) architecture:
+The TaskMaster Web Application follows the Model-View-Controller (MVC) architecture: <br>

-Model: The task data and application logic (handled by the Todo class in the backend).
+Model: The task data and application logic (handled by the Todo class in the backend). <br>
-View: The frontend (HTML and CSS) that displays tasks to users.
+View: The frontend (HTML and CSS) that displays tasks to users. <br>
 Controller: Routes in Flask that handle user input, interact with the model, and render the view accordingly.